tprrt/blog/content/2020-09-08_busybox-chrt-dissection.rst

     if (!argv[0]) /* "-p PRIO PID [...]" */
         goto print_rt_info;

-The function *sched_getscheduler* and *sched_getscheduler* will send a syscall to the scheduler subsystem of the kernel Linux.
+The function *sched_setscheduler* and *sched_getscheduler* will send a syscall to the scheduler subsystem of the kernel Linux.
 This subsystem also exposes this information from */proc*:

 .. code-block:: bash